Valdes-Tresanco-MS/gmx_MMPBSA/docs/analyzer.md

 ## `gmx_MMPBSA_ana` under pressure

 !!! warning
-    Around 1.8 million graphs were loaded in gmx_MMPBSA_ana and it is showed only for educational purposes.
+    Around 1.8 million graphs were loaded in gmx_MMPBSA_ana, and it is showed only for educational purposes.

 <div class="embed-container">
     <iframe src="https://www.youtube.com/embed/xRIi3LtB7wU" frameborder="0" allowfullscreen></iframe>
 </div>

-In this experiment, we replicated our examples folder 9 times (differs from the one available on Github) giving us a total of 99 systems.
+In this experiment, we replicated our examples folder 9 times (differs from the one available on GitHub) giving us a total of 99 systems.
 As you can see in the video, gmx_MMPBSA_ana manages to deal well with the incredible amount of ~1.6 million items.
 Every item contains between 1 and 3 graphics, for a total of ~1.8 million graphics loaded.
 This feat is accomplished in ~11 minutes.
 Most of this time is consumed processing the data associated with each graph.
 At the moment, gmx_MMPBSA_ana processes this data serially, since parallelizing this process would be a bit difficult.
 In any case, for the usual processes, this will take a maximum of 25-30 seconds, depending on your hardware.
 Each item has associated the data of each of its graphs, which is stored in memory.
-In this experiment, RAM consumption reached up to 14GB.
+In this experiment, RAM consumption reached up to 14 GB.

 !!! danger
     Be aware that if you run out of available RAM, your OS could crash, freeze, or slow down.